matrix-org/matrix-spec-proposals/proposals/3005-federation-streaming.md

 #### Data Frames

 Data frames contain the most central information for federation; PDUs and EDUs.
+These can be processed asynchronously.

 The opcode prefix is `0x0~`.